 In Finland they achieved part of this change by a change in the salt used in processed food.
 In the 1980s, food manufacturers changed the salt used from sodium chloride to a combination salt of sodium chloride, potassium chloride, magnesium sulfate, and lysine.
 Other dietary changes included less use of salt at the table, and less use in cooking.

 But an even greater change in blood pressure can be achieved by shifting away from typical American food.
 Americans today eat a lot of junk food loaded with sodium and no nutritional value.
 By including more foods that have a high potassium to sodium ratio, the potassium sodium guidelines can be met with relatively minimal change in the diet.

 My wife and I exceed the IOM recommended potassium sodium guidelines every day.
 Many others other have been able to improve their potassium sodium ratio.
-Dr. Moore had hundreds of readers of his book (the one in the upper left corner of the page) write to him about how they had improved their ratio and had lowered their blood pressure.
+Dr. Moore had hundreds of readers of his book (the one on the right side of the page) write to him about how they had improved their ratio and had lowered their blood pressure.

 The Biggest Hurdle

 The biggest hurdle to overcome is the change in the taste of food.
 American processed food has become more and more salty and sweet.
 American taste buds are accustomed to excessive salt and sugar.

 When you improve the ratio of your diet, your tongue will take about two to four weeks to get used to the taste of less salt.
 This is probably the greatest hurdle to overcome.
 However, once the taste buds have adjusted, the true flavor of food becomes more intense.
 No longer do all foods seem to have the same kind of taste.